versioneye/ops_contrib/README.md

 on it.
 Dependening on your internet connection it can take a couple minutes.
 If everything is done you can reach the VersionEye application under `http://127.0.0.1:7070`.

 **But keep it mind that this Vagrant setup is just for development and testing.
 It's not a production setup!
-If you shut down the Vagrant box it might be that you loose data!**
+If you shut down the Vagrant box, you might lose data!**

 If you don't
 want to use Vagrant and you are interested in running the Docker containers natively